Contact and other details

 In Brussels we practise through a partnership known as Slaughter and May, whose principal place of business is at One Bunhill Row, London EC1Y 8YY.
 The partnership is authorised and regulated by the Solicitors Regulation Authority.

-All our resident partners in the Brussels office are admitted to practise as lawyers in Belgium under the professional title “advocaat” or “avocat” and are registered on the Tableau (Brussels Bar A List); they are also solicitors of England and Wales, and as such are regulated by the Solicitors Regulation Authority.
-In addition, most of our other practising lawyers established in the Brussels office are registered on the Brussels Bar A List or EU List with either the Nederlandse Orde van Advocaten te Brussel (the "NOAB") or the Ordre français des avocats du barreau de Bruxelles.
+All our resident partners and senior counsel in the Brussels office are admitted to practice as lawyers in Belgium under the professional title “advocaat” or “avocat” and are registered on the Tableau (Brussels Bar A List); they are also solicitors of England and Wales, and as such are also regulated by the Solicitors Regulation Authority.
+In addition, most of our other practicing lawyers established in the Brussels office are registered on the Brussels Bar A List, B List or EU List with either the Nederlandse Orde van Advocaten te Brussel ( "NOAB") or the Ordre français des avocats du barreau de Bruxelles (“OFAB”).

 Copies of the Orde van Vlaamse Balies (Order of Flemish Bars) and the NOAB rules of professional conduct are both available on the NOAB website, www.baliebrussel.be.
 The rules of professional ethics applicable to members of the OFAB are available on its website, www.barreaudebruxelles.info.